SeeedDocument/Seeed-WiKi/docs/wio_gps_board.md

 ### SMS Message Read

-The following example shows how to read sms messages on WIO GPS Board.
+The following example shows how to read sms messages on Wio Tracker.
 Nano SIM card is needed in this example.

 Open your Arduino IDE and click on **File > Examples > MC20\_GPS\_Traker > MC20\_SMSRead** to open the sketch or copy the blow code: